 MBFA: Management by flying around

 This acronym is meant to accentuate the implicit humour in the idea that flying around from place to place might in itself be a type of management.
 Most people in business, particularly in the international arena, can name plenty of individuals and companies that employ the MBFA technique.

-A managed care organisation refers to an entity, such as one located in the U.S., that seeks to provide a good standard of healthcare at a price, for organisations.
+A managed care organization refers to an entity, such as one located in the U.S., that seeks to provide a good standard of healthcare at a price, for organizations.
 This is achieved by such techniques as giving physicians economic incentives to select less costly forms of care; programmes for reviewing the medical necessity of specific services or treatments; etc. I

 The concept was developed in the U.S. in the wake of the 1973 enactment of the Health Maintenance Organization Act.

 MINT: the group of countries consisting of Mexico, Indonesia, Nigeria, and Turkey

 This acronym was coined in 2013/2014 by Jim O’Neill, a former Goldman Sachs chief economist, to describe a group of four countries he thought shared certain characteristics.
 He introduced the acronym around a decade after he famously gave the world the acronym BRIC, to refer to Brazil, Russia, India and China, in a research paper entitled The World Needs Better Economic BRICs.

 MNE is often used in the European Union in particular to refer to a multinational enterprise, or corporation (MNC), which is basically a business or enterprise that produces goods or delivers services in more than one country.